Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 - Registry-based SDK discovery
 - Environment-variable-based SDK discovery
 - `ROCM_PATH` environment variable must point to the latest ROCm release
--  Downloaded ROCM zip files should point ROCM_PATH to its location.

 New installations must not place core ROCm runtime DLLs into `System32`.
 Legacy driver-installed runtime DLLs in `System32` that conflict with the new Windows packaging model must be detected and handled by the appropriate runtime installer.
 At a minimum, the Windows runtime package must handle cleanup of legacy `amdhip64` and `amd_comgr` placements when present, while preserving installer robustness if files are locked or permissions are insufficient.